circleci/circleci-docs/jekyll/_cci2/env-vars.md

 For more information, refer to your shell's documentation on setting environment variables.

-## Setting an Environment Variable in a Step
+## Setting an environment variable in a step

 To set an environment variable in a step, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#run).